-- Transfers of customer personal information are made from Exporting Entities to Importing Entities (including United States, the Philippines, India and Singapore) for the purposes of customer management including: billing; marketing; providing, evaluating and monitoring the quality of products and services; providing training and customer support services; IT development and security. - Transfers of supplier personal information are made from Exporting Entities to Importing Entities (including United States, the Philippines, India and Singapore) for the purposes of supplier management, including supply chain accounts and record keeping. - Transfers of employee and contractor personal information are made from Exporting Entities to Importing Entities (including United States, the Philippines, India and Singapore) for operational purposes, including: emergency contact; compliance with mandatory reporting obligations and other regulatory requirements; investigations relating to fraud and disciplinary matters; management of workforce; the operation of internal global employee contact directories; administration; the management of training; payroll and benefit administration; and recruitment and performance and talent management. - Transfers of end-user personal information are made from Exporting Entities to Importing Entities (including United States, the Philippines, India and Singapore) for the purposes of customer and supplier management including: enabling Group Members to provide services to customers or to benefit from the services provided to Verizon by suppliers.
+- Transfers of customer personal information are made from Group Members in Europe to Group Members globally (including United States, India and Singapore) for the purposes of customer management including: billing; marketing; providing, evaluating and monitoring the quality of products and services; providing training and customer support services; IT development and security. - Transfers of supplier personal information are made from Group Members in Europe to Group Members globally (including United States, India and Singapore) for the purposes of supplier management, including supply chain accounts and record keeping. - Transfers of employee and contractor personal information are made from Group Members in Europe to Group Members globally (including United States, India and Singapore) for operational purposes, including: emergency contact; compliance with mandatory reporting obligations and other regulatory requirements; the operation of internal global employee contact directories; administration; the management of training; payroll and benefit administration; and recruitment and performance and talent management. - Transfers of end-user personal information are made from Group Members in Europe to Group Members globally (including United States, India and Singapore) for the purposes of customer and supplier management including: enabling Group Members to provide services to customers or to benefit from the services provided to Verizon by suppliers.